COVID-19 impact on accreditation and reaccreditation

 Cases included in log-books and viva cases examined prior to the March 2021 sitting of the practical exam may use the parameters current within their department.
 We encourage candidates to use the new normal ranges wherever possible: during the examination process examiners may bring the new ranges to the attention of the candidate but there will be no expectation of knowledge of the new ranges until after 1 March 2021.

 Cases included within log-books after 1 March 2021 and viva cases examined at the March 2021 practical and thereafter, must be reported using the published new normal ranges for all parameters.

 Log-book content for transthoracic Level II and ACCE exams: to recognise the need to reduce patient contact during the COVID-19 pandemic we will allow the following changes to log-books submitted from now until June 2021.

 - Up to 20 Level 1 studies can be included in the 'other section'

 - Up to 15 valve studies can be focussed studies if the purpose of the study is follow up of a valve lesion and a full study has previously been undertaken.
 The previous report must be attached: this does not need to have been performed by the candidate and will not be assessed.
 The valve in question must be fully assessed in the normal way.

-- Up to 5 LV function studies can be focussed studies if the if the purpose of the study is follow up of LV function and a full study has previously been undertaken.
+- Up to 5 LV function studies can be focussed studies if the purpose of the study is follow up of LV function and a full study has previously been undertaken.
 The previous report must be attached: this does not need to have been performed by the candidate and will not be assessed.
 The valve in question must be fully assessed in the normal way.

 - Stress, TOE and Level I log-book content remain unchanged.